sitture/env-config/README.md

 # env-config
-A simple utility to manage environment configs in Java-based projects by merging .property files and environment variables overrides.
+A simple utility to manage environment configs in Java-based projects by merging `*.properties` files and environment variables overrides.